krz8/accretions/manual.md

 Accretions is organized a single package delivering a set of container types (e.g., bags, red/black trees, ternary search trees), and an orthogonal set of generic functions to manipulate them.
-Rather than different functions to implement similar functionality across different types (e.g, MAPC versus MAPHASH), there is just one set of functions in Accretions that work on all the containers it provides.
-The heavy use of CLOS generics is meant to minimize the changes required in client code as collection types change or are compared with one another.
+Rather than different functions to implement similar functionality across different types (e.g, MAP versus MAPC versus MAPHASH), there is just one set of functions in Accretions that work on all the containers it provides.
+The use of CLOS generics minimizes the changes required in client code as collection types change or are compared with one another.

 Accretions _also_ supports the ability to take even just a single data collection to use separately in a resource constrained